Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

     $ ???????????
     $ ???????????

-Please refer to [Dev Center](https://larsoncarter.website) for further usage instructions.(These are not ready yet)
+Please refer to [Portfolio](https://larsoncarter.website) for further usage instructions.(These are not ready yet)

-**Please note that Heroku cannot provide support for issues related to custom platform repositories and packages.**
+**Please note that I cannot provide support for issues related to custom platform repositories and packages.**

 ## Development.